 Before I continue to show you cool ideas and activities there are a few things that you will need to think about and do.

-Here’s a short video that explains what you need to do before you actually gather everyone together and have fun.
+Please watch this short video that explains what you need to do before you gather everyone together and have fun.

 Credit: Gathered Again